nightmode/feri/docs/custom-build-task.md

 Build tasks are defined in [config.map.sourceToDestTasks](api/config.md#configmapsourcetodesttasks).
 Each extension has an array of one or more tasks.
 The tasks can be strings or functions.
 Strings signify that the build task exists in the [build](api/build.md) module.
 Functions signify a custom build task.

-For example, the entry for CoffeeScript is as follows.
+For example, here is the entry for CoffeeScript:

 ```js
 config.map.sourceToDestTasks.coffee = ['coffeeScript', 'js']